-- Webstore name (otherwise Google would not approve the ad)
+- Store name (otherwise Google would not approve the ad)

 The most popular graphic ad format is 300*250 – it brings maximum conversions.
-Text ad format is the second in the list.
+Text ad format turned out to be the second most successful version.

-Since the remarketing has shown the best effect (3 sales in the very first day), now we gradually add such campaigns for all the webstore’s popular products.
+Since the remarketing has shown the best effect (3 sales in the very first day), now we gradually add such campaigns for all the store’s popular products.

-We discovered a great potential of Google Adwords that we’d underestimated before.
+We discovered a great potential of Google Ads that we’d underestimated before.
 It’s not an easy or cheap traffic source, but it turns really effective when smartly used.